EwweKovacevic/EwweKovacevic/README.md

 https://linkedin.com/in/erwin-kovacevic-abb590276

-You can reach me on discord, EwweKovacevic#8504 or email, kovacevic.erwin@gmail.com
+You can reach me on discord, ewwekovacevic or email, kovacevic.erwin@gmail.com